chevah/geck/docs/product/tickets.rst

 Adding a ticket is easy and quick, while closing a ticket is hard and slow :) This will cause the accumulation over time of a big number of opened tickets.

-To help focus and get things done, Adi Libotean created a nice "My Tickets" report: https://trac.chevah.com:10443/report/7

-That report is your friend.
-Please suggest any improvements.

 Horse's Easter and Near Future
 ------------------------------